 More than 2000 schools are involved in Unified Champion Schools worldwide.
 This video talks more about the Unified Champion Schools program, its impact and how we can work together to build stronger school communities.
-For a high-resolution copy of the video, please contact Senior PR Director Holly Claytor.
+For a high-resolution copy of the video, please contact Assistant Vice President of Media, Marketing and Brand Holly Claytor.

 Unified Clubs bring together students with and without disabilities for sports, games, community service, school events, and most of all, to have fun!
 The new Unified Club logo can be downloaded here in EPS + JPG (for reference) formats; please replace “School Name” in the EPS file with your school’s information.
-For additional Unified Schools resources, please contact Senior PR Director Holly Claytor.
+For additional Unified Schools resources, please contact Holly Claytor, Assistant Vice President of Media, Marketing & Brand.

 Little Feet Meets

 Little Feet Meets Summary